EnsemblGSOC/sourabhr-gsoc-2017/README.md

 ### Introduction

 [Genoverse](https://github.com/wtsi-web/Genoverse) is a genome browser written in javascript.
-My project was to enable support to Genoverse for large binary file formats such as  [BigWig](https://genome.ucsc.edu/goldenpath/help/bigWig.html), [BigBed](https://genome.ucsc.edu/goldenpath/help/bigBed.html), [compressed VCF](https://genome.ucsc.edu/goldenpath/help/vcf.html).
+My project was to add support to Genoverse for large binary file formats such as  [BigWig](https://genome.ucsc.edu/goldenpath/help/bigWig.html), [BigBed](https://genome.ucsc.edu/goldenpath/help/bigBed.html), [compressed VCF](https://genome.ucsc.edu/goldenpath/help/vcf.html).
 In the process I also enabled support for [Wiggle](https://genome.ucsc.edu/goldenpath/help/wiggle.html) and [BED](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) as these were required for the binary versions (BigWig and BigBed respectively) to work.
-Genoverse already supported uncompressed VCF and [BAM](https://samtools.github.io/hts-specs/SAMv1.pdf) prior to the commencement of this project.
+Genoverse supported uncompressed VCF and [BAM](https://samtools.github.io/hts-specs/SAMv1.pdf) prior to the commencement of this project.

+### What work was done ?

+I first researched the existing C++ libraries used to parse these file formats  ([HTSLib](https://github.com/samtools/htslib), [libBigWig](https://github.com/dpryan79/libBigWig)) and ported them into javascript using [emscripten](https://github.com/kripken/emscripten).
+However I quickly realized that this approach was unreliable since emscripten doesn't convert C++ to javascript perfectly, and the resulting code is also almost human unreadable and hence not maintainable.
+I therefore reverted the original plan of writing my own parsers taking inspiration from already existing open source implementations : [dalliance](https://github.com/dasmoth/dalliance), [libBigWig](https://github.com/dpryan79/libBigWig).
+This required both [understanding of the structure of the binary file formats](https://github.com/EnsemblGSOC/sourabhr-gsoc-2017/tree/master/formats) and writing the javascript parsers themselves.

-### File Format Explanations and Parsing :
+#### File Format Explanations and Parsing :

 |Explanation | Parsing|
 |---|---|